jojorichard/Fluorescence_Raman_normalisation/Docs.md

 ```
 plot_fluorescence_graph():
 ```
-This function prompts the user to provide the file location, the sheet name on Excel, the names of the excitation and emission wavelength columns in an Excel file, and the excitation wavelength of interest in nanometers (nm) to label the curve on the graph.
+This function prompts the user to provide the excitation wavelength of interest in nanometers (nm) to label the curve on the graph and to select the values of interest.
 It then plots the fluorescence data on a standard graph and/or an interactive graph using Plotly.
 ### 📈 Function to plot several excited wavelength on a graph
 This function plots a superposition of several excited wavelenghts on a standard graph and, if wanted, an interactive graph.
  ```